Window, windows, windows,

 This part is current and still in Progress....

 I finally started to build window painting as a series.
-In 2017, I rented my very first art studio in Brooklyn, NY.
+In 2017, I signed a lease for my very first art studio in Brooklyn, NY.
 It was a shared studio with 4 other spaces, my space was a 85 sq. ft., and without a window.
 In the smallest studio I would ever own, there was an endless space to start imagining and create windows that we have seen something similar somewhere, but we have never seen them.